femiruby/ting/README.md

 # Ting

-Ting is a forked deprecated japanese social networking project written in Ruby on Rails and Semantic-UI.
+Ting is a forked deprecated chinese social networking project written in Ruby on Rails and Semantic-UI.

 You can check out the demo at [this link](http://tinger.herokuapp.com).